thanpolas/thanpolas.github.com/_posts/engineering/2026-04-18-context-driven-engineering.md

 Implicit architecture is the root cause of most production instability in LLM-assisted teams.
 Not the LLM itself.
 The absence of constraints around it.

+## What the data shows

+The data is now in.
+A February 2026 [ETH Zurich / LogicStar.ai study][r-eth-agents-md] evaluated AGENTS.md across 138 real-world GitHub tasks with four major coding agents: human-written context files improved task resolution rates by around 4%, while LLM-generated context files reduced performance by 3% and increased inference cost by more than 20%.
+Context matters, but only when humans write it.

+The [Opsera AI Coding Impact Benchmark Report][r-opsera-2026] from February 2026, covering over 250,000 developers across 60-plus enterprise organizations, found that AI-generated pull requests wait 4.6 times longer in review without governance frameworks, and AI-generated code introduces 15 to 18% more security vulnerabilities as autonomy expands.
+[Faros AI research][r-faros-paradox] from July 2025 reported PR volume up 98% on high-adoption teams with review time up 91%.
+Teams write more code faster and spend significantly more time validating it.
+Stanford and SambaNova's October 2025 [Agentic Context Engineering paper][r-ace-paper] showed that structured incremental context updates reduce drift and latency by up to 86% compared to unmanaged approaches.

+The industry now has numbers for what Context-Driven Engineering has been arguing.
+The unbounded LLM problem is not a hypothesis.
+It is measured.

 ## What LLMs actually amplify

 Here is the insight that changes how you think about this: